deliveroo/deliveroo.engineering/services.md

 The overarching principles in service design are:

-- **Compactness**: a service is sole responsible for clearly defined functions on the domain, and for clearly defined sets of entities in the domain.
+- **Cohesion**: a service is sole responsible for clearly defined functions on the domain, and for clearly defined sets of entities in the domain (a.k.a compactness, autonomy).
 - **Abstraction**: a service's implementation details are entirely hidden behind its interface, including non-functionals (ie. scalability of a service, or lack thereof, is not the consumer's concern).